themesberg/flowbite/README.md

 If you need the Figma files for the components you can check out our website for more information:

 [Get access to the Figma design files](https://flowbite.com/figma/)

+## Copyright and license

+The Flowbite brand is a registered trademark of Crafty Dwarf LLC.
+Released code is under the [MIT License](https://flowbite.com/docs/getting-started/license/).
+Docs released under [Creative Commons](https://creativecommons.org/licenses/by/3.0/)